 What other cuts means for you:

 Some of the small airports being closed have been used for diverted traffic when large airports have too many incoming flights to handle.
-This would no longer be an option, which could mean delayed landings and takeoffs.
+This would no longer be an option, which could mean landings and takeoffs.

 Cuts to the midnight shift will mean that selected airports can no longer have later incoming flights, restricting airlines and passengers in their travel times.